 - 16.8% of those families who earn over $110,000 annually

 In searching for resources on the middle-class experience, we found very little that was useful about middle class culture and class identity.
 There is a lot, however, about the squeezed, shrinking, endangered, and threatened middle class.

-Betsy Leondar-Wright’s forthcoming book is Class Matters: Cross-Class Alliance Building for Middle Class Activists .
+Website for Betsy Leondar-Wright’s book Class Matters: Cross-Class Alliance Building for Middle Class Activists.
 This website contains interviews with poor and working class leaders about the challenges of cross-class organizing and information collected in the course of writing the book.

 Documentary: “Middle Class Squeeze.”
 PBS’s NOW program with Bill Moyers did a special report on the middle class experience.
 Read background materials and transcripts.

 Drum Major Institute for Public Policy created Themiddleclass.org to serve as an online headquarters for information about today’s squeezed middle class.
 It’s a toolkit for those who make, influence, and monitor public policy on the state of the middle class and the policies that could impact their lives.